Kielx/terminal-portfolio/src/markdown-pages/info/about.md

 ## Krzysztof Pantak

-Software Developer based in Kielce Poland 🇵🇱.<br>
+- 💡 Well-rounded software engineer with skills in several programming languages.
+Passionate about creating a variety of applications, looking at programming as a way to solve problems and new interesting challenges.
+Ready to take on new projects and collaborate on innovative solutions.
-CS Sophomore at the Kielce University of Technology.<br>
+- 👨‍🎓 Final-year CS Student at the Kielce University of Technology.
-Passionate about Frontend, Backend, Cloud Technologies, and everything tech-related.<br>
-Also a Strength Coach and a family man.
+- ⚡ Creating applications in JavaScript, TypeScript, C, C++, Python and lately experimenting with C# and .Net.